 AC Evaporator Coil Inspection

-This is a closeup of my evaporator coils before cleaning.
-The coils look very clean already because I service my system regularly.
+This is a closeup of my central air conditioner evaporator coils before cleaning.
+The AC coils look very clean already because I service my system regularly.
 Of some concern is the rust on the ends of the frame.
 The unit is about 9 years old and rust is common in these areas.
 The greenish/whitish discoloration on the copper refrigerant lines is from dissolved copper deposits that have dried.
 The plastic drain pan looks in good condition with no cracking or leaks.
 Overall, not too bad for a 9 year old evaporator coil.
 I should expect to replace the coil and/or air handler in a season or two as it approaches the end of its expected life.

 For comparison, click here for photos of some really dirty evaporator coils.
 If yours looks really bad, you should consider hiring a professional HVAC technician because you may need to:

 - Remove the gas furnace section to get access to the inside of the A-frame coils from underneath for a thorough cleaning inside and out.

 - Remove the coils for cleaning and/or replacement.

 I purchased a can of Frost King Air Conditioner foaming no-rinse coil cleaner from Home Depot:

 The Frost King coil cleaner has been replaced by the Thermwell Products AC-Safe Air Conditioner Coil Foaming Cleaner.
 (Thermwell owns the Frost King brand.)
 The AC-Safe coil cleaner is non-flammable and won’t damage plastic condensate drain pans.